Tung's Points - The Seven Tigers (77.26)

-The 7 Tigers are a three point combination located directly above UB 60.
+The 7 Tigers are a three point unit located directly above UB 60.

 Location: The first point is 2 cun above UB 60, the second point is 4 cun above UB 60, and the third point is 6 cun above UB 60.